saas-js/saas-ui/readme.md

 ## Features

-### Open source
+### Core

-- A set of essential components build on top of Chakra UI.
+A set of essential open source components build on top of Chakra UI.
 Including fully functional auth screens, forms (with react-hook-form) and much more.

 ### Pro

-- A fully featured starter pack for Saas products.
-Multiple themes, page layouts, navigations, feature flags, subscription management, and much more.
+A premium starter pack designed for SaaS products.

+- Multiple themes, page layouts, navigations, feature flags, subscription management, and much more.
 - Complete source code available in a monorepo that can serve as a starting point for your project.
 - Example apps with Next.js and Electron.